• Skip to primary navigation

 Are there warning signs that my partner could become abusive?

-Warning signs may include a history of aggression, controlling behavior, rapid jealousy, and possessiveness.
-If these behaviors escalate over time, they can often lead to an abusive relationship.
+History of aggression, controlling behaviors, intense jealousy, and possessiveness are warning signs of potential abuse.
+If these behaviors amplify over time, they may lead to an abusive relationship.

 Can therapy help in dealing with an abusive partner?